This is part 3 in a series on the redesign of fetchsoftworks.com; the series starts at Part 1: My Original Sin.

 Joe Finocchario

 Paging through his online portfolio, I was immediately attracted to the simplicity and strength of Joe’s logos.
-I especially liked the ones that included some sort of typographical trickery, like his classic mark for Northwest Airlines, with its implied “W” (which literally points northwest) and the missing stroke of his Imageworks logo logo.
+I especially liked the ones that included some sort of typographical trickery, like his classic mark for Northwest Airlines, with its implied “W” (which literally points northwest) and the missing stroke of his logo.
 He has a knack for saying a lot with very little.

 But would he want to work for us?
-After all, one of his recent projects had been the redesign of the Cisco logo logo.
+After all, one of his recent projects had been the redesign of the logo.
 Cisco has 67,000 employees and $40 billion in annual revenue.
 Fetch Softworks had 3 full time employees, and, well, somewhat less than $40 billion in annual revenue.
 I called him, again feeling a bit presumptuous in even asking, and again found myself talking with a Fetch user who was interested in working with us.